 And when I was your age, I would probably let that stuff influence me too.
-I’d let those feelings and those sentiments and those toxic opinions and those really kind of warped perspectives, I would let that to some extent shape my own perspective.
+I’d let those feelings, sentiments, toxic opinions, and those really kinds of warped perspectives.
+I would let that to some extent shape my own perspective.

 But every year I get older, the more I can tune that stuff out.
 And for you, I’m not exactly sure who these guys are, who you’re worried about, in terms of them judging you or your girlfriend.
 But if you’re worried about them really judging you, and if they’re going to say nasty things and they’re going to make fun of you or make fun of her or they’re going to do the whole posturing, “I’m an alpha male and I’m better than you.”
 And that kind of thing, then I can almost guarantee they’re not worthy of your trust or your respect.